-This month is Thyroid Awareness month.
-What is a thyroid?
+This month is Thyroid Awareness Month.
+What is the thyroid?
 The thyroid is a butterfly-shaped gland sitting below the Adam's apple, along the front of your windpipe on the front of your neck.
 The thyroid is filled with blood vessels and is brownish-red in color.
 The thyroid secretes several hormones.
 These hormones act throughout your body affecting your metabolism, growth, development and the temperature of your body.

-I had heard the word thyroid, but to be honest, I didn’t quite know what it was, that is until I hit a wall health wise and was told I had hypothyroidism.
+I had heard the word thyroid, but to be honest, I didn’t quite know what it was, that is until I hit a wall health-wise and was told I had hypothyroidism.

 I’ve always been active and pretty healthy.
 I’ve been vegan since 2012 and am pretty active.
 In 2015 I noticed something happening.
-My stamina was disappearing, I was short of breath, I was gaining weight especially around my middle, I wasn’t sleeping through the night, my voice became hoarse, dry skin appeared, joint pain became an every day thing, I noticed my hair was thinning and a host of other things.
+My stamina was disappearing, I was short of breath, I was gaining weight especially around my middle, I wasn’t sleeping through the night, my voice became hoarse, dry skin appeared, joint pain became an everyday thing, I noticed my hair was thinning and a host of other things.

 Finally, after going to a trade show and not being able to walk more than 100 feet without having to stop and rest and co-workers expressing their concern, I went to the doctor.
 We did an in-depth blood test and urine analysis.
 What my doctor found was I had absolutely little to no testosterone and progesterone in my body.
 My cortisol levels were way over what they should be and I was pre-diabetic.
-The final summation, I had hypothyroidism.
+In the final summation, I had hypothyroidism.

 Hypothyroidism (underactive thyroid) is a condition in which your thyroid gland doesn't produce enough of certain crucial hormones.
 The thyroid is basically your body’s silent workhorse — it releases the vital hormones that control your major bodily functions.
 This includes digestion, metabolism, heartbeat, temperature and how you use energy.
 When it’s not working correctly, you can gain unexplained weight, experience fatigue, feel anxious and more.
 Bingo!
 This is what my body was experiencing.